 this project is to create collective power through art, and to claim space in our community with our stories, traditional practices,

-The Kitchen Table Stories project aims to disrupt anti-Asian narratives, combat erasure, and create a sense of place and cultural permanence for ASPA communities through allied voice.
+The Kitchen Table Stories project aims to disrupt harmful sterotypes, anti-Asian narratives, combat erasure, and create a sense of place and cultural permanence for ASPA communities through allied voice.
 It recognizes care as an art form that draws on cultural wisdom, ancestral healing and collective power, and will take place in multiple physical and virtual community spaces.

-The Kitchen Table Stories Project is supported in part by the Evanston Arts Council and the Illinois Arts Council Agency
+The Kitchen Table Stories Project is supported in part by the Evanston Arts Council, the Evanston Community Foundation, and the Illinois Arts Council Agency